Omniladder/Chapp/README.md

 # Future Goals

 - Terraform based Cloud Deployment
-- Stop Container Startup DB Migration
+- Repair Kubernetes with new migrations
 - Web Socket Based Messaging System
 - Accurate and Easy to Use Setup Guide